ang3lkar/api-documentation/sample-dialog.md

 - Hey Workable.
 - `Hello Theodore`
 - I want to find a project manager job in Athens.
-- `I will add the best description.
-Do you want to add the usual company benefits?`
+- `Based on the title and the location, I filled the job description automatically from a collection of templates.
+Do you also want to add the usual company benefits?`
 - Yes please.
 - **(show card that job was created)**
 - `Within your budget limits, you can also post this to 2 premium boards, Linkedin and Indeed.
 Do you want me to proceed with that?`